-This chapter describes the system requirements and installation process, and provides a general overview of the XML Toolkit for RM/COBOL and the benefits it offers to the COBOL programmer.
+This chapter describes the system requirements and installation processes for development and deployment on both Windows and UNIX operating systems.
+It also provides a general overview of the XML Toolkit for RM/COBOL and the benefits it offers to the COBOL programmer.